-The file name to be uploaded should be renamed by using PI's name and the acronym of affiliation, for example, "EORA4 FormA name ABC.pdf". - (B) Form B needs to describe the research schedule with a breakdown of the period of each research item.
+The file name to be uploaded should be renamed by using PI's name and the acronym of affiliation, for example, "EORA4_FormB_name_ABC.pdf".

-The file name to be uploaded should be renamed by using PI's name and the acronym of affiliation, for example, "EORA4 FormB name ABC.pdf". - (C) Form C (C-1 or C-2; depending on 'C-1: Funded' or 'C-2: Non-Funded' proposal) need to describe the resources necessary for the proposed research.
-The file name to be uploaded should be renamed by using PI's name and the acronym of affiliation, for example, "EORA4_FormC-1_name ABC.pdf". - (D) Although no detailed formatting is specified for the research proposal, it should be prepared in accordance with the instructions given in Sections (2) and 4.3 below, and converted to PDF format before uploading.
+- (C) Form C (C-1 or C-2; depending on 'C-1: Funded' or 'C-2: Non-Funded' proposal) needs to describe the resources necessary for the proposed research.
+The file name to be uploaded should be renamed by using PI's name and the acronym of affiliation, for example, "EORA4_FormC-1_name_ABC.pdf". - (D) Although no detailed formatting is specified for the research proposal, it should be prepared in accordance with the instructions given in Sections (2) and 4.3 below and converted to PDF format before uploading.
 In addition, a set of appendices such as reprints of the thesis should be uploaded in PDF format as well.
-Please submit the file name with the PI's name and the acronym of your affiliation, for example, "EORA4_Main_name_ABC.pdf" for the detailed proposal descriptions and "EORA4 Ref name ABC.pdf" for the attachments. - (2) Instructions for making the cover sheet (Form A), research schedule (Form B), budget summary and data requirements (Form C-1 or C-2) can be found in Section 4.3, APPENDIX A and APPENDIX B. Only the following formatting is mandatory in other parts of the proposal: - (A) The page or paper size should be A4 or letter size. - (B) The page number must appear at bottom center of each page, and the name of the applicant - must appear in the upper right corner.
+Please submit the file name with the PI's name and the acronym of your affiliation, for example, "EORA4_Main_name_ABC.pdf" for the detailed proposal descriptions and "EORA4_Ref_name_ABC.pdf" for the attachments. - (2) Instructions for making the cover sheet (Form A), research schedule (Form B), budget summary and data requirements (Form C-1 or C-2) can be found in Section 4.3, APPENDIX A and APPENDIX B. Only the following formatting is mandatory in other parts of the proposal: - (A) The page or paper size should be A4 or letter size. - (B) The page number must appear at bottom center of each page, and the name of the applicant must appear in the upper right corner.
 (C) Proposals should be word-processed (MS Word) documents in either English or Japanese, with a font size no smaller than 12 points.